lifewithcoffee/NetCoreUtils/Applications/RobocopyConfigManager/docs/README.md

 RCM stands for Robocopy Configuration Manager

+## ToDo

+- Need a "simulating" flag in the config file.
+When this flag is on, the actual robocopy command won't be executed.
+- Need a validation method to validate the configuration file

+**More Thoughts**:

+- Need a RestoreCommand, which uses the same backup config but sync from the target to the source

-## TODOs
+## Done

-- When no group is specified, backup update should write backups to a default group

-**Done**: